Garaio-REM/remcloud-message-bus-api/custom_tables.md

 ## Custom tables on the API

 Data for custom tables can be sent by third party systems to GARAIO REM alongside many messages.
+There's also [Custom.EntityData.Update](./custom_context.md#customentitydataupdate) to update only the custom data.

 Custom table data is sent via the field `data.customTables`.

 An example: